Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 Moss uses a variety of depth cues.

 Familiar Objects helps and hurts us.
-Large mushrooms, trees, rocks, and so on help bring us down to the small "diarama" mouse-scale of the world, but many of these familiar reference cues are ambiguous, and the scale could easily be lost.
+Large mushrooms, trees, rocks, and so on help bring us down to the small "diorama" mouse-scale of the world, but many of these familiar reference cues are ambiguous, and the scale could easily be lost.
 As a 3D platformer, an incorrect understanding - even by a small amount - will lead to the player missing jumps or falling off of ledges, to their frustration.

-It's a VR Experience, so it get's a lot: Stereoscopy, perspective rendering, and more.
+It's a VR Experience, so it gets a lot: Stereoscopy, perspective rendering, and more.

 The first thing to note is the scale.
 It's a third person game, but why play at such a small scale?
 The scale has a number of advantages, notably motion parallax.
 Small movements of the players head provide a *lot* of depth information.
-There are a number of cues that decrease in effectiveness with distance, like sterescopy.
+There are a number of cues that decrease in effectiveness with distance, like stereoscopy.
 The scale puts the world at a very comfortable distance, a sort of perceptive sweet-spot, with easily understood environments.

 > 3rd person VR Games are often compared to playing tabletop games.
 But Moss is significantly larger than a tabletop board game.
 Consider how **Tabletop Simulator** suffers as it asks for too much precision from the player, and for them to look downward constantly - harder while wearing a headset than when normally playing a tabletop game).
 Try this experiment: Go into Google Earth VR, find an interesting location, and mess about with the scale until it's just feels comfortable.
 How large did you make this environment?